ess-dive-workspace/essdive-workspace-guide/README.md

 ---
 ## Copyright information
-*Copyright information about the Community Space will be updated soon*
+*Copyright information about the Workspace will be updated soon*

 ---
 ## Funding and acknowledgements